Aug. 15, 2025 - Human Events Daily - Jack Posobiec

 But we are keeping an eye on Air Force One.

-President Trump has not disembarked just yet.
+President Trump has not disembarked just now.

 Let's take a quick listen to that.

-Possibility of the United States providing security guarantees to Ukraine, maybe along with Europe and other countries.
+Possibility of the United States providing security guarantees to Ukraine.

-Not in the form of NATO, because that's not going to, you know, there are certain things that aren't going to happen.
+Not in the form of NATO, because that's not going to to, you know, there are certain things that aren't going to happen.

-But yeah, along with Europe, there's a possibility of that.
+But, yeah, along with Europe, there's a possibility of that.

 So, Brian, you can hear that Trump says we could provide some security assurances to Ukraine, but not in the form of NATO.

-It seems that NATO must be kept out of all of this for it to be successful or it may draw Putin's anger.
+It seems that NATO must be kept out of all of this for it to be successful, or it may draw Putin's anger.

 What's the prevailing wisdom there with respect to NATO since you mentioned it earlier?